Probing Multimodal Large Language Models on Cognitive Biases in Chinese Short-Video Misinformation: Introduction

 This paper analyzes the capability of MLLMs to identify misinformation in short videos and diagnose the underlying causes of errors.
 We introduce a carefully annotated dataset of 200 videos spanning four domains.
 Unlike existing benchmarks that rely on synthesized data or broad channel-level heuristics~\cite{li2022cnn, cao2025short, you2022video, hussein2020measuring}, we curate content from professional debunking sources that provide empirical evidence, including research papers and national standards.
 We rigorously verify this evidence and categorize misinformation into three reasoning failure types—experimental errors, logical fallacies, and fabricated claims—enabling a systematic analysis of model vulnerabilities from a cognitive perspective.

 To systematically investigate MLLM epistemics and belief formation in this scenario, we further collect video metadata, including engagement (shares and likes) statistics and channel verification status.
 We process the collected videos across multiple modalities: \textit{(1) Visual} via splitting frames, \textit{(2) Textual}, the on-screen text via Optical Character Recognition (OCR), and \textit{(3) Aural}: the transcripts via Automatic Speech Recognition (ASR).
-Our research investigates the following three core questions: \textbf{(1) Modality Importance}: Which modality is most critical for rumor detection; \textbf{(2) Reasoning Path}: Whether model reasoning aligns with human-annotated, evidence-based logic paths; \textbf{(3) Cognitive Bias}: To what extent do models mirror human cognitive biases?
-We employ experimental psychology concepts to examine the ``herd effect'' across varying popularity metrics and ``authority bias'' by manipulating channel identities (\eg, official governmental vs. individual accounts).
+Our research investigates the following three core questions: \textbf{(1) Modality Importance}: Which modality is most critical for rumor detection; \textbf{(2) Reasoning Path}: Whether model reasoning aligns with human-annotated, evidence-based logic paths; \textbf{(3) Cognitive Bias}: To what extent do models mirror human cognitive biases?\footnote{The systematic patterns of deviation from norm or rationality in judgment, specifically where external social cues override internal logical or evidence-based evaluation.} We employ experimental psychology concepts to examine the ``herd effect'' across varying popularity metrics and ``authority bias'' by manipulating channel identities (\eg, official governmental vs. individual accounts).